lennybakkalian/ngx-trpc/README.md

 ## Disclaimer ⚠️

+Since the REQUEST token is [reintroduced](https://github.com/angular/angular-cli/pull/28463) in v19, this library is compatible only with that version.

 This project is a **work in progress**.
 Features and APIs may change as development continues.
 Use at your own risk, and expect frequent updates.
 Contributions and feedback are always welcome!

 ---